candycode/candycode.github.com/site/portfolio/index.md

 Research on techniques for analyzing molecules, scalar and vector fields from direct real-time evaluation of approximate solutions to the Schroedinger equation.

-Paper, articles and poster published.
+Paper, article and posters published.

-#Graphics kernel for interactive molecular modeling
+#Kernel for interactive molecular modeling and analysis

 Some features:

 * precomputed ambient occlusion of molecular surfaces(SES & SAS).
-* real-time ambient occlusion of animated molecules
+* real-time ambient occlusion
 * order-correct transparency to mix surfaces with atoms and bonds
 * volume-rendering of scalar fields, orbitals & density matrix
-* real-time rendering of multi-million atom datasets
+* real-time rendering of multi-million atom datasets(with bonds)
+* direct rendering of functional representations
+* advanced 3D selection and picking: select any object with conditional queries or through 3D pickers controlled with the mouse and haptic devices
 * application of user defined programmable shaders to any graphical object
 * high quality output suitable for publications
 * distributed version through equalizer graphics
-* novel approach to distributed rendering and compositing based on RDMA and direct intra- and inter-node GPU to GPU transfer
+* (experimental) novel approach to distributed rendering and compositing based on RDMA and direct intra- and inter-node GPU to GPU transfer
 * fast (multithreaded and GPU-enabled) K-d tree implementation
+* interface to (custom) database systems to store structures and perform queries based on affinity/maximum likelyhood matching e.g. find structures with LUMO/HOMO orbitals with specific energies or compounds likely to bind with specific molecule at specific sites
+* basic near-real-time Lennar-Jones molecular dynamics with simulation of individual subregions
+* computation and animation of vibrational modes

+This thing started with a proper analysis and design phase and was basically frozen after having implemented separate working prototypes to verify the feasibility of most of the features; many concepts from this research are used in my new molecular modeling tool currently in the making; some of the prototypes will be opensourced if I find the time.

 #(Reverse) global illumination

 ![](pics/rglobal_illum/bannerbw.jpg)

-Research on how to infer properties of 3d shapes from global illumination-related properties.
+Research on how to infer features of 3d shapes from global illumination-related properties.

 Cannot disclose more at this time.

 #Real-time raytracing of quadric surfaces